 - 1 Tbsp. olive oil

 - 2-4 cloves garlic (I use 2), minced

-- up to 1 lb. of pasta of your choice
+- up to 1 lb. of pasta of your choice (we use whole-wheat)

 - Bring a large pot of salted water to boil.
 Meanwhile, chop the tomatoes & toss them, seeds & all into your blender.
 Add the cashews, water, & tomato paste, & puree until smooth.